CP-Unibo/sunny-cp/README.md

 sunny-cp won the gold medal in the open track of MiniZinc Challenges 2015, 2016, and 2017 [6].

-## Authors

-sunny-cp is developed by Roberto Amadini (University of Melbourne) and Jacopo Mauro (University of Oslo).
-For any question or information, please contact us:
-* roberto.amadini at unimelb.edu.au
-* mauro.jacopo  at gmail.com

 ## Installation & Usage by HTTP POST requests

 To install sunny-cp it is possible to use [Docker](https://www.docker.com) available for